MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. transition:: ~

-And there is probably some aditional pro/cons inheritent to your render-engine so again, check the documentation, and test stuff.
+And there is probably some additional pro/cons inherent to your render-engine so again, check the documentation, and test stuff.
-(For example , when I started to explore instancing, Redshift was not supporting locations with children when using the ``array`` method.)
+(For example, when I started to explore instancing, Redshift was not supporting locations with children when using the ``array`` method.)

 Instancing in Practice